notofonts/noto-docs/src/miniarticles/NotoSansBuginese.md

 # Noto Sans Buginese

-Noto Sans Buginese is a sanserif design for texts in the Buginese script.
+Noto Sans Buginese is a sans serif design for texts in the Buginese script.

-Noto Sans Buginese has multiple weights, contains 41 glyphs, 2 OpenType features, and supports 39 characters: Buginese.
+Noto Sans Buginese has multiple weights, contains 41 glyphs, 2 OpenType features, and supports 39 characters from the Unicode block : Buginese.

 ## Supported writing systems